mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 Conceptually, these `interface` objects are live Rust objects that have a proxy on the foreign language side; calling any methods on them, including a constructor or destructor results in the corresponding methods being call in Rust.

-`uniffi` will generate these proxies of live objects with an interface or protocol.
+UniFFI will generate these proxies of live objects with an interface or protocol.

 e.g. in Kotlin.